collective/collective.developermanual/source/templates_css_and_javascripts/template_basics.rst

 * ``python:`` expressions,
 * ``string:`` expressions.

-They are generally usefull, and not limited to use in Page Templates.
+They are generally useful, and not limited to use in Page Templates.
 For example, they are widely used in various other parts of Plone:

 * CSS, Javascript and KSS registries, to decide whether to include a particular file;